-Lesson 1-8: Pin a workbook and understand file organization
+Lesson 1-9: Pin a workbook and understand file organization

-- 1 Close down and restart Excel. - 2 Pin a workbook to the Recent Workbooks list.
+- 1 Close down and restart Excel. - Pin a workbook to the Recent Workbooks list.

-Notice that there is a list of recently opened documents at the top of the left-hand menu bar.
+Notice that there is a list of recently opened documents at the bottom of the main window.